Can A Nonprofit Find Strategic Ways To Grow in Unsettled Times?

 By: Eugene Fram Free Digital Image

 Plan Strategically: Any nonprofit board needs a core of directors and managers who are capable of identifying potential new strategic directions.
 The CEO must be highly conversant with changes in the mission field.
-He/s then needs a core of directors to assist in realistically reviewing his/h long-term insights for growth, as well as board insights developed from generative discussions.
+He/s then needs a core of board members to assist in realistically reviewing his/h long-term insights for growth, as well as board insights developed from generative discussions.
 The CEO, supported by several board members, can then be the keystone for board discussions about implementing change.
 Should the CEO not have the requisite forward-looking knowledge, the only alternative is to try to replace the CEO, a difficult change even under the best of circumstances.

 Capacity Investment: As expected, nonprofits invest their assets in maintaining and improving programs.
 It seems that client needs will always be there to operate and expand existing programs.
 But success in nonprofits and elsewhere also involves beginning to solve tomorrow’s problem today.
 Example: The challenges for serving the aging cohort of baby boomers is clearly showing demographic impact.
 Those in the field or allied fields serving this cohort need to be concerned with finding new modalities to assist the baby boomers in an efficient, effective and humane manner.
 Where funding is a barrier to participate in such an effort, foundations and governmental agencies need to be aggressively tapped to fund with small-scale projects, if the foundation can partner with the nonprofit.
 (See: https://www.snpo.org/publications/sendpdf.php?id=2024)